 No, not for the time being.
 The Public Health Department uses the PCR test because it is reliable and it provides sufficient information.
 So far, quick tests have been less reliable than PCR tests and they do not provide adequate information.

+Currently there are a number of different parties who perform PCR tests in the Netherlands, such as KLM health services, Het Huisartslab and Saltro laboratorium.
 Tests administered by other accredited laboratories are also permitted, as long as they provide a written or digital confirmation of the result.

 Tests done by laboratories outside of the Netherlands are also permitted, provided they are accredited and they communicate the result in Dutch or English.